-4. Ralph Edgar James, my paternal grandfather, was born June 4, 1905, in Council Bluffs, Iowa.
+4. Ralph Edgar James, my paternal grandfather, was born 4 June 1905, in Council Bluffs, Iowa.
 He was the 7th child and the 4th son of Noah (8) and Martha Kelley (9) James.
 Ralph worked for the city of Council Bluffs through most of his twenties as an engineer.
 He married Gladys Hooker in 1931; they had one daughter.
 In 1940, he divorced Gladys and moved to Flint, Michigan.
 There, he met his second spouse, Mary Louise Romine (5).
 They had three children.
-Ralph passed away at his home in Flint, Michigan on May 25, 1972 of pneumonia.
-He is buried in Sunset Hills cemetery.
+Ralph passed away at his home in Flint, Michigan, on 25 May 1972, of pneumonia.
+He is buried in Sunset Hills Cemetery.

 For more genealogy stories about Mary Lou: The Woman Who Died More Than Once.

 For short fiction stories based on what I know so far about Mary Lou’s life: Erosion.